mtliendo/hashnode-articles/ckscm2bhx01sru5s118878h1c.md

 Much like the other services thus far, we'll create our S3 bucket from within the CLI.

-To start, we'll type the following command in out terminal:
+To start, we'll type the following command in our terminal:

 ```js
 amplify add storage